-My Album, Events, Gallery, Project, or Products Page feed isn't displaying enough information
+My album, events, gallery, project, or store page feed isn't displaying enough information

 Different page types have different properties, which can affect how their content looks when pulled from an RSS feed.
-For example, Gallery Page RSS feeds don't include metadata such as titles and descriptions.
-Some third-party products may have trouble with feeds for content that isn't date-stamped, such as Album, Products, and Gallery feeds.
+For example, gallery page RSS feeds don't include metadata such as titles and descriptions.
+Some third-party products may have trouble with feeds for content that isn't date-stamped, such as store, album, and gallery feeds.

 Some blog posts aren't appearing in my RSS feed or RSS reader